alemarco96/DECAF/README.md

   * `topics`

-    This folder contains the evaluation topics files.
+    This folder must be populated with the evaluation topics files that will be used during the search phase.

   * `venv`

     This folder contains the Python virtual environments employed by the components.
+It must be populated according to the procedure shown in [Section 2](INSTALLATION_GUIDE.md#step-2--setup-python-virtual-environments) of the Installation Guide.

 - [`CONFIGURATION_GUIDE.md`](CONFIGURATION_GUIDE.md)